How To Share The Road with Emergency Vehicles

 Slow Down To 60km/hr

 If you see an emergency vehicle is stopped at the side of the road with its lights flashing, you need to slow to 60 km/hr unless you’re driving on the opposite side of a divided highway.
-The same rule applies for tow trucks and other service vehicles at the side of the highway with amber or amber and blue lights flashing.
+The same rule applies to tow trucks and other service vehicles at the side of the highway with amber or amber and blue lights flashing.